 Moth follows the story of three young women and their search for freedom and stars The Slap's, Sophie Lowe.

 She is currently working on a feature film script involving dance with The Writers' Studio.

-Jamie Hilton is currently in our 10 Month Novel & Script First Draft Course and was recently named the Australian producer most worth watching at 37° South Market, a financing event held during the Melbourne International Film Festival.
+Jamie Hilton who completed our 10 Month Novel & Script First Draft Course and was named the Australian producer most worth watching at 37° South Market, a financing event held during the Melbourne International Film Festival.

 Jamie is currently working on the supernatural thriller Backtrack, which was written and will be directed by Michael Petroni, who wrote The Chronicles of Narnia: Voyage of the Dawn Treader and directed Till Human Voices Wake Us.
 They are partners in See Pictures and are also working on an adaptation of Tim Winton's book Breath.

 Vanessa Casswill is a film and music video director who is writing the first draft of her screenplay with us.
 She recently emailed us with good news.
 "I have got my first TV directing job for a 30 minute rom com for Sky in the UK.
 I'm heading out on Tuesday and won't be back until Dec - I'm hoping to make it back in time for the farewell dinner with you guys."
 She said what she learnt in the first draft course really helped her with her pitch.

 Martin Quadroy has published his espionage thriller Red Sky Night.
 The book's website says,